ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Aquator/3rd Level/Water Barrier.md

 	- Instant.
 - **Effects**:
 	- *You quickly concentrate moisture in the air creating a barrier of water to hinder an incoming attack*
-	- As a reaction to getting hit, you create a barrier of water to soften the blow.
-You gain resistance to a damage type of your choice, this resistance dissipates when the attack resolves.
+	- This psycast is used as a reaction to you getting hit.
+	- While the incoming attack has not yet ended, you gain resistance to a damage type of your choice.
 		- This cannot grant resistance to psychic or poison damage.
 		- If the chosen type is fire damage, you gain an immunity to fire damage instead of a resistance.
 - **Stats**: